isomerpages/govtech-gobusiness-main/_eservices-for-business-growth/growth-and-expansion/trade-marks-intellectual-property-ip.md

 - [Apply for Patent Cooperation Treaty (PCT)](https://pct.wipo.int/authpage/signin.xhtml?goto=https%3A%2F%2Fpct.wipo.int%3A443%2FePCT%2F){:target="_blank"}
   <br>File for an international application under PCT directly with IPOS.
 PCT facilitates patent protection for an invention in multiple countries through one application.

-- Register for eTrademarks
-  <br>e-Service is unavailable till mid-2021

 - [Make appointment with IP business clinic](https://form.gov.sg/#!/5e1d1d26a457ea00129e4f61){:target="_blank"}
   <br>Book an appointment with a private business consultant on IP strategies and options for businesses.
 Areas of expertise include IP strategy, franchising and licensing, audits and valuation etc.